WC5E/Warcraft-5e-Conversion/WIP 3.0 Classes/Mage.md

 Mages' lives are seldom mundane.
 The closest a mage is likely to come to an ordinary life is working as a sage or lecturer in a library or university, teaching others the secrets of the multiverse.
 But the lure of knowledge and power calls even the most unadventurous mages out of the safety of their libraries and laboratories and into crumbling ruins and lost cities.

 ### Creating a Mage
-Creating a mage character demands a backstory dominat&shy;ed by at least one extraordinary event.
+Creating a mage character demands a backstory dominat­ed by at least one extraordinary event.
 How did you first discover your aptitude for magic?
 Did you have a natural talent, or were you the studious apprentice of another mage?
 Or perhaps you encountered a magical creature, or an old tome rich in arcane secrets?

 What then drew you forth to adventure?
 Did you learn of a secret trove of spells and power lost to the ages, or are you seeking knowledge that no book can teach?